pedgomrev/rag-document-assistant/README.md

 A Retrieval-Augmented Generation (RAG) application that enables users to upload PDF documents, index their contents into a vector database, and ask natural language questions grounded on the uploaded documents.

-The project uses local Large Language Models (LLMs) through Ollama, semantic search with ChromaDB, and a REST API built with FastAPI.
+The project uses local Large Language Models (LLMs) through Ollama, semantic search with ChromaDB, a REST API built with FastAPI, and a Streamlit web interface for document management and querying.

 ---

 # Features

-* Upload PDF documents through a REST API.
+* Upload PDF documents through a web interface or REST API.
 * Automatic document processing and chunking.
 * Embedding generation using local models.
 * Semantic search with ChromaDB.
 * Question answering based exclusively on indexed documents.
 * Source attribution showing the document and page used to generate each answer.
 * Document deletion and automatic reindexing.
+* REST API built with FastAPI.
+* Interactive web interface built with Streamlit.
+* Dockerized deployment with Docker Compose.
 * Fully local execution without external LLM APIs.

 ---